-Analyst: Fazel Ahmed : 00 44 (0) 203 440 3724
+Analyst: Fazel Ahmed - +44 (0) 203 866 5004

 This is the STS Term Master Checklist for STS Term Verifications.

-This STS Term Checklist must be read together with the PCS Procedures Manual and the PCS Term Evidentiary Standards Manual.
-This document is based upon the materials received by PCS as at the date of this document.
+This STS Term Master Checklist must be read together with the PCS Procedures Manual and the PCS Term Evidentiary Standards Manual.
+This document is based upon the draft materials received by PCS as at the date of this document.
 Any page references in this document are to the prospectus unless otherwise stated.

 PCS comments in this STS Term Master Checklist are based on PCS' interpretation of the STS Regulation (the "Regulation") informed by (a) the text of the Regulation itself, (b) the EBA guidelines and recommendations issued in accordance with Article 19(2) of the Regulation (the "EBA Guidelines") and (c) any relevant national competent authorities interpretation of the STS criteria to the extent known to PCS.
 It is important that the reader of this checklist reviews and understands the disclaimer referred to on the following page.
+Note that all comments on the disclaimer relate to both Provisional STS Term Checklist for STS Term Verifications.